CHAPTER 4

 7. Galatians 6:2: "Bear your own burdens and don’t worry about the heavy loads that others are carrying"

-FINAL EXERCISE: Go back to the statements on loneliness (see bullet list near the beginning of this chapter) and show how you can conquer each one by forgetting yourself and reaching out to others.
-The first 3 are done for you:
+FINAL EXERCISE: Go back to the statements on loneliness given earlier in this chapter and show how you can conquer each one by forgetting yourself and reaching out to others.
+The first three are done for you:

-NOTE: Some of the material in this chapter was taken or adapted from the Discussion Manual for Student Relationships, pp. 63-80.
-See full documentation at the end of Chapter 1.
+Acknowledgements: Some of the material in this chapter was adapted from Discussion Manual for Student Relationships (Volume 1) by Dawson McAllister and Dan Webster (Moody Press).

 Back to SUNDAY SCHOOL MATERIALS & HELPFUL BIBLE STUDIES